YanpuLi/YanpuLi.github.io/old port/cv.md

 * NER and RE on Legal Opening Brief, 10/2017
   * Designed BiLSTM-crf model to extract people name entities, location and company, applied CRF model to classify prosecution and defense, with customized accuracy up to 93%

+* Vehicle Rental Reservation Strategy Recommendation, CouldParticle, 04/2017
+  * Utilized vehicle rental transaction data to predict which vehicle features are the most important ones
+  * Built pipeline to do data preprocess, feature engineering.
+Generated weighted response, used oversampling method to balance dataset; Conducted multiple models such, ensemble them to obtain the best performance

 * Spatial Data Analysis: Exploration of MBTA Late Night Service with Crime Dataset, WPI, 05/2016
   * Utilized public APIs to gather around 400,000+ crime data, 4000+ Restaurants data and 240,000+ ridership transaction records, combined three datasets to analyze the influence of MBTA Late Night Service on crime rate around Boston area
   * Converted crime data UTM zone coordinates, implemented DBSCAN and K-means to find the distribution pattern; Applied spatial join on crime, MBTA and restaurant datasets, used PCA for dimension reduction, conducted various classification methods to predict the relationship between ridership frequency and crime rate